leancamp/organisers-guide/Organisers Guide.md

 After the first ticket release, we should get to a point where we have a comfortable conversion rate, around 7-10% for now, as this will drop later when we reach out to people who aren't as personally connected to the event.

+## Responding to low ticket sales

-If the conversion rate is low, below 7% early on or below 2-3% after the break-even point, then we need our Ambassadors to get on the phone and talk to their people about the event.
-They need to do a little more Customer Development to find out why people in their community aren't buying.
+If the conversion rate is low, below 7% early on or below 2-3% after the break-even point, then there's a problem.
+We don't understand the market well enough and we need our Ambassadors to get on the phone and talk to their people about the event.
+They need to do a little more talking to people to find out why their community isn't buying.

 If the conversion rate is healthy but unique visitors is low, there's an awareness problem, so talk to Ambassadors about what we can do to spread the word better.
 We probably have to make more noise and reach out to more ambassadors and build more awareness channels.
 Get the word out on more email lists, blogs, announcements at events, event listings, etc.